John Dowland (1563-1626): Transcriptions for Cello

 1: “Come Again” (1597)

 From the “First Book of Songes or Ayres”(1597), we have transposed this song into D major in order to be able to comfortably play it in both a higher and lower octave.
-In this cellofun version, the first verse is followed by a second verse one octave higher, as though we were going from a tenor to a soprano voice, and then we finish again with a shorter third verse in the lower octave.
+In this way, we can play the first verse in the lower octave, followed by a second verse one octave higher, as though we were going from a tenor to a soprano voice, and then we finish again with a shorter third verse in the lower octave.

 A play-along audio of the accompaniment, “played” on the guitar, can be found here below.
 If we actually download it then we can play it at different tempi with the wonderfully useful and simple Amazing Slowdowner program.
 This possibility is especially useful in Renaissance music because so much of the music of this period can be played at very different speeds: